davidecocca/lumos/README.md

 **Lumos** is a next-generation note-taking app, **built from the ground up with AI in mind**.
 Forget cloud lock-in and complex UI.
 Lumos gives you total control over your notes, enhanced with the latest in local and private AI.
 All your notes, all your ideas, safely on your machine.

+## ⚠️ Project Status

+> **Alpha Stage Warning**: Lumos is currently in early alpha.
+It's not fully tested and may contain bugs.
+Use with caution and please report any issues you find.

 ## 🖼️ Screenshots
 <p align="center">
   <h3 align="center">Home</h3>